liubingdong/EasyMultiProfiler/README.md

   EMP_identify_assay(method = 'default') ### consider all samples belong to one group
 ```

-2. Consider the minnum counts abundance and min ratio specially for expression data
+2. Consider the minnum counts abundance and min ratio specially for expression data, according to edgeR::filterByExpr.

 ```R
 MAE |>